The Pacific Rim Tofino Whale Festival

-- slicker - You can read which is the best here
+- slicker - Which is the best, you can read here

-- A Umbrella * - It should be stormproof and handy, because there is often wind and rain on the Pacific Rim.
+- An Umbrella * - It should be stormproof and handy, because there is often wind and rain on the Pacific Rim.

 - Do you want to hike in BC? rainproof hiking shoes essential.

-- A backpack does a good job on a trip to the Pacific Rim.
+- An backpack does a good job on a trip to the Pacific Rim.
 Hiking trails and miles of beaches invite you to take long walks and hikes.

 - Check with our Hiking checklistwhether you have packed the hiking equipment that you need for your tour.